artem78/s60-maps/docs/COMPILING.md

 In this tutorial I will use Windows 7 and SDK S60 v3.1 (Symbian 9.2).
 I recommend to use this version of SDK, but you may install another one which you can found [here](https://www.mediafire.com/folder/v862wwqds229r/SDKs).

+Also works with Windows XP.
+Not sure about modern Windows versions.
+Anyway you can use virtual machine (like VirtualBox) if you use another OS (e.g., Linux).

 # Installation